How Does Profit Sharing Work for Independent Insurance Agents?

 Why profit sharing has become volatile for independent agents

-The past three years since 2020 have been a roller coaster ride for profit-sharing results to independent insurance agents, especially in the personal lines space.
+The past several years, however, have been a roller coaster ride for independent insurance agents when it comes to profit-sharing results, particularly in the personal lines space.
 There has been an unprecedented boom/bust cycle in profit share, primarily driven by policies related to the COVID response.

 How agents can improve their profit sharing